Getting Started

 Use natural language with Claude

-# Make sure to set the Anthropic API key
+# Set the Anthropic API key as an environment variable

 import os